code2co/omnico-docs/en/providers.md

 ![telegram2](../img/telegram2.PNG)

-5. Open the 'Chat' and click to 'Start'
+5. Open a chat with BotFather and click to 'Start'

 ![telegram3](../img/telegram3.PNG)

-6. When you click to 'Start', the below chat will pop up.
+6. When you click to 'Start', the chat below will pop up.
 In this chat, click to the '/newbot' link.

 ![telegram4](../img/telegram4.png)